junxit/us-congress-bills-113/metadata.md

 - 2014-01-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S333-334)
 - 2014-01-14 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S333-334)
 - 2014-01-14 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S333-334)
+- 2014-01-15 — Message on Senate action sent to the House.
+- 2014-01-15 — Received in the House.
+- 2014-01-15 — Referred to the House Committee on Veterans' Affairs.